 Applications are welcomed from individuals who regularly participate in basketball and who show a desire and willingness to develop their sporting performance.

-Entry to the Level 3 Sport requires candidates to have an equivalent minimum of five GCSEs at A*- C (9-4) grades (including English and Maths).
+Entry to the Level 3 Extended Certificate in Sports Coaching and Development requires candidates to have an equivalent minimum of five GCSEs at grades 9-4 including English and Maths.

 Pre-reading around the subject areas identified below is recommended.